Skip to Main Content

 A Fast Track Colonoscopy also known as an Open Access Endoscopy does not require a pre-screening visit or consultation.
 If you are at average risk for colon cancer you can save time by eliminating the pre-procedure consultation that usually accompanies a colonoscopy screening appointment.

 This efficient approach is a smart way to proactively manage your health and could actually prevent colon cancer.
-Instead of scheduling pre-consultation or pre-screening appointments, you simply schedule yourself for a fast track screening and come into our Cancer Center on the day of your appointment.
+Instead of scheduling pre-consultation or pre-screening appointments, you simply schedule yourself for a fast track screening and come into one of our locations on the day of your appointment.
 We will conduct your consultation, screening, and any operative care if cancerous polyps are found, all on the same day.

 Colon Cancer Screenings Saves Lives